Daniel-Nikpayuk/FNFTA/data analysis/README.md

 and "council\_except.log".
 Using the "[..]grep.log" and "[...]except.log" files, one can automate the proper lists of chief and council, but for additional thoroughness we need to look at what we left out.
-This is coded in the script "skim\_remainder.log" where we unite the lists of proper chief and council (chief minus the exceptions; council minus the exceptions) and subtract it from the while column of entries, this ends up being saved as "remainder.log".
-By going through this list of remainders, we can pick up anything that was accidentally completely missed by our filters altogether, for example "Spokesperson" is another name for "Chief" within the context of the Nation which uses the term.
+This is coded in the script "skim\_remainder.log" where we unite the lists of proper chief and council (chief minus the exceptions; council minus the exceptions) and subtract it from the whole column of entries, this ends up being saved as "remainder.log".
+By going through this list of remainders, we can pick up anything that was accidentally completely missed by our filters altogether.
+For example "Spokesperson" is another name for "Chief" within the context of the Nation which uses the term.
 These additions were respectively saved as "chiefs\_let.log" and "council\_let.log".

-Finally, with these lists, within the "partition\_chief\_and\_council.r" R script we took the "grep.log" list, subtracted the "exceptions.log" list from it, then added the "let.log" list to it to end up with a sifter of all the row entries desired, which is used to partition the consolidated table respectively into its chief and council components.
+Finally, with these lists, within the "partition\_chief\_and\_council.r" R script we took the "grep.log" list, subtracted the "exceptions.log" list from it, then added the "let.log" list to it to end up with a sifter of all the row entries desired, which is then used to partition the consolidated table respectively into its chief and council components.

-> personal note on the choice of the words "sifter" and "filter": People in general in this time and place tend to use prefer
+> Personal note: The choice of the words "sifter" and "filter".
+People in general in this time and place tend to prefer
 > the word "filter", but for me, "sifting through a pile" is connotative of the intent to *keep* something, while "filtering
 > out unwanted noise" is connotative of the intent to *remove* something.
 For me, when the semantic intention is to keep something,
 > I prefer to use the word "sifter" rather than "filter".